mohlabsdeveloper/unhook-privacy/privacy.md

 ## 9. Health and Wellness Disclaimer

-Unhook is a **self-improvement and wellness tool** for tracking habits and triggers.
+FreeStep: Break Bad Habits is a **self-improvement and wellness tool** for tracking habits and triggers.
 It is **not** a medical device, mental-health treatment, or substitute for professional care.
 The App does not diagnose, treat, or cure any condition, and makes no medical claims.
 We do not collect any health data.

 ## 10. Changes to This Policy